RWinterburn/PP1/README.md

 # User Stories
 The purpose of the website is to encourage the user to book a photoshoot with the photographer with the contact form, show the user what the photographer has been taking pictures of with the gallery and for the user to learn a bit more about the photographer in general with the main page and show previous experience with customers with the customer reviews.
 The main target audience will be for people wanting a wedding shoot or headshots but other shoots can be provided.

+### Project goals

+*Show information about the photographer.
+*Show what the photographer has produced.
+*Show different packages on offer for the user.
+*Show how to get in contact with the photographer.

 # UX Design